 Foods that are toxic to dogs

-If your dog has eaten chocolate, grapes, onion or xylitol, or swallowed some other toxic substance, do not make them vomit: call your vet or an animal poison centre straight away, keep the packaging and note the time.
-Many poisons act before the first sign appears.
+If your dog has eaten chocolate, grapes, onion, xylitol or swallowed another toxic substance, don't try anything yourself: call your vet or an animal poison centre straight away, keep the packaging and note the time.
+Many poisons act long before the first sign shows.

-Your dog has swallowed something toxic: the right reflexes
+Your dog has swallowed something toxic: what to do

-Before any "treatment", the reflex that saves the day is to call quickly and gather the right information: a dog's liver doesn't clear things the way ours does, and some poisons act silently.
-Diagnosis and any treatment are the vet's call.
+The right move isn't to try to treat him yourself: it's to call quickly and gather the right information.
+His body doesn't clear these toxins the way ours does, and some poisons work silently.
+Diagnosis and treatment are your vet's call.

 Call straight away

-Your vet, the emergency clinic or an animal poison centre (in France: CNITV in Lyon, CAPAE-Ouest in Nantes).
+Your vet, the emergency clinic, or one of France's two animal poison centres: the CNITV and the CAPAE-Ouest.
+These are phone numbers, so you can call from wherever you are.
 Asking for advice costs nothing, and it's the professional who decides.
 Don't wait for symptoms.

 Note what, how much, when

-The exact food, the estimated amount and the time it was swallowed: these three pieces of information guide the whole response.
+The exact food, the estimated amount and the time he ate it: these three details help the vet decide what happens next.

 Keep the packaging

-The type of chocolate, the xylitol content, the make-up of a dish: concentration changes everything.
-Bring the label or a photo.
+The type of chocolate, the xylitol content, the ingredients of a dish: concentration changes the level of danger.
+Bring the label or a photo of it.

-For the same amount, the danger depends on the type of food and the dog's weight: that's why you don't judge how serious it is on your own, you call.
+For the same amount, the danger depends on the type of food and on the dog's weight: never judge how serious it is on your own, call a professional.

-Mainly a mechanical or digestive danger (not a poison, but best avoided)
+Mainly a mechanical or digestive danger (not a poison, but keep them away)

-This list isn't exhaustive: at the slightest doubt about a food, treat it as a risk and call.
+This list isn't exhaustive: if you have the slightest doubt about a food, treat it as a risk and call.

-The signs depend on the toxin and can be delayed by several hours, even several days: don't wait for them to appear before calling.
+The signs depend on the substance and can take several hours, sometimes several days, to appear: don't wait to see them before you call.

 Keep an eye out